TheOrcDev/orcish-openai-connector/README.md

     pnpm add orcish-openai-connector
     ```

-2. After installation, you can import and use the `OpenAIService` class in your project.
+2. After installation, you can import and use the `OrcishOpenAIService` class in your project.

     ```typescript
-    import { OpenAIService } from 'orcish-openai-connector';
+    import { OrcishOpenAIService } from 'orcish-openai-connector';

-    // Create an instance of OpenAIService
+    // Create an instance of OrcishOpenAIService
-    const openaiService = new OpenAIService({
+    const OrcishOpenAIService = new OrcishOpenAIService({
       apiKey: 'your_openai_api_key',
       // Add other options as needed
     });

-    // Use OpenAIService methods
+    // Use OrcishOpenAIService methods
-    const chatGPTResult = await openaiService.getChatGPTCompletion('Cool orcish name', {
+    const chatGPTResult = await OrcishOpenAIService.getChatGPTCompletion('Cool orcish name', {
       gptTemperature: 0.7,
       // Add other options as needed
     });

-    const dalle3Image = await openaiService.getDalle3Image('Orc working on a computer', {
+    const dalle3Image = await OrcishOpenAIService.getDalle3Image('Orc working on a computer', {
       imageResolution: '1792x1024',
       // Add other options as needed
     });